Moving to Norway

 If you have not spent a lot of time in Norway, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When it comes to living in Norway, buying a home may be the most cost effective and flexible long-term option.
 Home ownership can give you the stability and freedom to make your home a reflection of your own personal style.
 On the other hand, renting a home in Norway typically has lower upfront costs and offers more flexibility as you can move frequently if necessary.
-You should assess your lifestyle and financial situation to decide which option is right for you," explained one expat living in Norway.
+You should assess your lifestyle and financial situation to decide which option is right for you," remarked one expat in Norway.

 What should I pack when moving to Norway?